 Virgen del Carmen – 16 July

 Paucartambo is a small town about 4 hours east of Cusco, on the road to Manu National Park.
 It is most famous for one massive festival: Virgen del Carmen, which takes place over four days, with the principal days from July 15th to 17th.
 The Virgen is known locally as Mamacha Carmen and is a patron saint of the mestizo population.
-The festival itself consists of lots of traditional dances by people in awesome costumes.
+This Peru festival itself consists of lots of traditional dances by people in awesome costumes.
 Many of these dances have ingenious choreographies that portray events in Peruvian history.

 On the central day, (July 16th) the Virgin of Carmen is carried around the town in a spectacular procession to bless those present and scare away demons (represented by the Sa’qra dancers, who position themselves on rooftops and balconies).